marklchaves/cme-dev-style-guide/_docs/basics/05-web-elements.html.md

 If one of the list items is a complete sentence, use proper punctuation and capitalization on all of the items.
 If list items are not complete sentences, don't use punctuation, but do capitalize the first word of each item.

-Make your lists use parallel structure or syntax—more on that in the next section.
+Design your lists so their structure or syntax is **parallel**—more on that in the next section.

 ### Uncanny Owl's style for lists